roman-milk/roman-milk.github.io/becoming-a-slut-wife-charlotte.md

+===

- ****** Becoming a Slut Wife: Charlotte ****** byJust_Plain_Bob© While I cleaned myself I thought of what I was going to have to do to keep my body from Steve.
+While I cleaned myself I thought of what I was going to have to do to keep my body from Steve.
 We didn't do anal so he would never notice how loose I was there.
 But my pussy lips looked inflamed -- all puffy and reddish -- and I would need some time for that to clear up.
 My monthly was due in a couple of days.
 I could plead throbbing headache for that night and say that my period started the next day and that should give me enough time to recover from the gangbang.
 I would make it up to Steve with blow jobs until I could let him in me again and then everything should turn out fine.

  When I got home Steve was out in the front yard cutting the grass and as I got out of the car he shut off the mower and asked: